cornerstonejs/cornerstone3D/packages/docs/docs/core-configuration.md

-import dicomParser from 'dicom-parser' import cornerstoneWADOImageLoader from 'cornerstone-wado-image-loader' import cornerstone from '@ohif/cornerstone-render' import { registerImageLoader } from '@ohif/cornerstone-render' import WADORSHeaderProvider from './WADORSHeaderProvider'
+import dicomParser from 'dicom-parser' import cornerstoneWADOImageLoader from 'cornerstone-wado-image-loader' import cornerstone from '@ohif/cornerstone-render' import { imageLoader } from '@ohif/cornerstone-render' import WADORSHeaderProvider from './WADORSHeaderProvider'

 // Add our metadata provider at a very high priority